PaulVanDev/HoeffdingD/README.md

 The advantage of this statistic lies in the fact that it has more power to detect non-monotonic dependency structures compared to other more common measures (Pearson, Kendall, Spearman)

+The following graph presents what we can expect more to discover by using more advanced correlation coefficients.

 <a href="https://paulvandev.github.io/HoeffdingD/pictures/Capture_hoeffding.PNG"><img class="fig" src="https://paulvandev.github.io/HoeffdingD/pictures/Capture_hoeffding.PNG" style="width:30%; height:auto;"/></a>